-L-citrulline supplements can be taken in different dosages, depending on what they are being used for.
+L-citrulline dosage in clinical studies differed depending on what it was being used for.

-To reduce fatigue and increase workout capacity, 2,400 mg per day was an effective dosage [R].
+To reduce fatigue and increase workout capacity, 2,400 mg/day was given .

-Many people report that L-citrulline supplements are very effective at increasing energy levels and exercise capacity when taken pre-workout.
+Many people claim that L-citrulline supplements are effective at increasing energy levels and exercise capacity when taken pre-workout.

-Many people also report that L-citrulline is very helpful in regulating their blood pressure and maintaining their overall health.
+Some people also report that L-citrulline is helpful for heart and overall health.

 While most people were happy with the supplement, others reported that it did not work for them or that it caused them to feel sick.

 The opinions expressed in this section are solely those of the users who may or may not have medical or scientific training.
 Their reviews do not represent the opinions of SelfHacked.
 SelfHacked does not endorse any specific product, service, or treatment.

 Do not consider user experiences as medical advice.
 Never delay or disregard seeking professional medical advice from your doctor or another qualified healthcare provider because of something you have read on SelfHacked.
 We understand that reading individual, real-life experiences can be a helpful resource, but it is never a substitute for professional medical advice, diagnosis, or treatment from a qualified healthcare provider.

 L-citrulline is a non-essential amino acid.
 Watermelons are especially high in it, but the body can also produce l-citrulline from l-arginine.